TechupBusiness/browser-extension-notion-status/README.md

 - Automatic background syncing based on Last Edited Time
 - Cache-only checks during normal browsing for better performance
 - Full API checks when you click the extension icon
-- Works with Chrome and Firefox
+- Works with Chrome and Firefox (and other browsers too)
-- SVG icons for crisp rendering at all scales

 ## Installation